 Alice convenes the third year special module, ‘The Body in Modern American Fiction and Culture’.
 She also lectures and teaches on the Global Literatures, Translations, Key Concepts, Bodies and Minds, Fictions of Human Rights, and Key Concepts first year modules.

 She has taken part in public engagement events at Cardiff Book Talk and the BBC Free Thinking Festival at the Sage in Gateshead.
 As one of ten New Generation Thinkers selected by the AHRC and BBC in 2013, Alice has made broadcasts about her research for BBC Radio 3’s ‘Night Waves’ and ‘The Essay’, and for BBC Arts television.

-She is part of a multidisciplinary group of researchers from the University of York who put together the ‘3Sixty: Jane’s Story’ installation on adolescent health and is currently involved in a project on Poetry and Illness that was included in York’s Festival of Ideas.
+She is part of a multidisciplinary group of researchers from the University of York who put together the ‘3Sixty: Jane’s Story’ installation on adolescent health and a project on Poetry and Illness that was included in York’s Festival of Ideas.